 Kate is Nurse Coordinator of the Nebraska ICAP and ASAP.
 She received her Bachelor of Science in Nursing from UNMC.
-She has been working in infection control and prevention since 2005, in both inpatient and ambulatory locations and has been certified in Infection Control and Epidemiology since 2008.
-She has been an instructor with The Nebraska Infection Control Network for several years.
+She has been working in infection control and prevention since 2005, and has been certified in Infection Control and Epidemiology since 2008.
+She is the Educational Program Director and a faculty member for The Nebraska Infection Control Network.
 She has contributed to many publications and presentations, but most enjoys educating healthcare professionals on the prevention of healthcare acquired infections.

 Teri Fitzgerald is an Infection Preventionist at Nebraska ICAP.
 She obtained her Bachelor of Science in Nursing from UNMC.
 She has been working in infection control and prevention since 2001, in inpatient locations and has been certified in Infection Control and Epidemiology since 2008.
 She has been a participant in gathering data for Infection Prevention studies done at Nebraska Medicine, most notably the Hand Hygiene Study led by Dr. Mark Rupp.
 She has been an active member of The Association for Professionals in Infection Control and Epidemiology (APIC) since 2001, and has held many board positions over the years, most currently, Past-President of the local Greater Omaha Chapter of APIC in 2017.
 She joined the ICAP Team in October 2016, and is enjoying learning more about Infection Control needs in Outpatient, Ambulatory, and Long-Term Care settings.